googleinterns/ocsp-response-linter/README.md

 `./ocsp_status [url1] [url2] ...`

-The second method is to supply ASN.1 DER encoded certificate file(s) that should be sent to an OCSP responder
+The second method is to supply ASN.1 DER encoded certificate file(s) that should be sent to an OCSP responder.
+Please note that the certificate must contain the issuer certificate URL or else the tool will not be able to generate the OCSP request.

 `./ocsp_status -incert [certfile1] [certfile2] ...`